 Did you know that it only takes 2 days to get a TEFL qualification so you can start teaching, living and earning abroad?

-A weekend TEFL course in the UK or Italy condenses all of the basic TEFL methodology into just 20 hours.
+A weekend TEFL course in the UK condenses all of the basic TEFL methodology into just 20 hours.
 But is it really as simple as that?
 What’s involved?
 And how recognised is the certificate?

 1) A TEFL in 1 weekend?
 Is it really that simple?

 The simple answer is, yes it is.
 If you live here in the UK, a weekend TEFL is highly practical and efficient way to get TEFL qualified.
 Think, you could book your course Friday, attend Saturday and Sunday and by Monday morning be TEFL qualified, ready to access the many thousands of TEFL jobs available around the world.

 There’s likely to be a weekend TEFL course on your doorstep.
 So whether you want to take your weekend TEFL course in Birmingham, London, Plymouth or in 28 other locations UK-wide, there is likely to be one local to you this month.
 The market has really opened up in order to bring TEFL courses direct to your neighbourhood.

 2) What will I be doing on my TEFL weekend?